Teriks/libasm_io/library-documentation.md

 ## free_mem

-Free dynamic memory at the pointer in RDI, this is just a stub for the C library call 'free'.
+Free dynamic memory at the pointer in RDI, this is just a stub for the C library call **'free'**.

 ```
 free_mem (RDI pointer_to_allocated_memory)